GitJit-max/learning-linux/chapter/06-inter.md

 ### Standard streams

 Traditional ability of unix programs to communicate and exchange information relies on passing through simple textual information via **standard streams**.
 Every program has initially available to it (at least) two I/O data streams called standard **input** and standard **output**.
 They allow the combined use of commands by first executing one command and then passing the output to the next command as input.
-There is also a separate channel for errors: the standard **error**. <!--Most shell programs have two I/O data streams available to it: standard input and standard output. -->
+There is also a separate channel for exceptions called the standard **error**. <!--Most shell programs have two I/O data streams available to it: standard input and standard output. -->

 ### Interface patterns based on standard streams